Set up live TV with your Xbox One X, Xbox One S, or original Xbox One console

 - A Kinect sensor or an IR emitter cable.

 Note An IR emitter is built into the front of the Xbox One S and Xbox One X consoles, so a Kinect sensor or an IR emitter is not required.

 Before setting up OneGuide, confirm that your console is correctly connected to your home theater system and is ready for live TV.

 For more information, see How to connect your Xbox One to your home theater system for live TV.

 Setting up TV for the first time

-- The Let’s watch TV screen will try to detect an HDMI-in signal.
-If the source of your HDMI signal shows up on the picture of the TV screen, select Next to continue and skip to step 5.
-If the source of your HDMI signal doesn’t appear, go on to step 4.
+- The console will try to detect an HDMI-in signal.
+If the source of your HDMI signal shows up on the picture of the TV screen, select Next to continue and skip to step 4.
+If the source of your HDMI signal doesn’t appear, go on to step 3.

 - If you don’t see the source of your HDMI signal displayed on the picture of the TV screen, you’ll have to verify that your console is receiving a signal from your set-top box: